Federal Work-Study Employer Information

 Once you have designed and submitted a job, Career Services staff reviews the information and may contact you if they have any questions.
 They review and approve all postings before they are made officially available to interested students.
 After your posting is approved, applicants will be able to review your information and apply for the position based on the instructions you have provided.

-If you have questions, please contact the NDSU Career Center (701)231-7111 or send an email to: firstname.lastname@example.org.
+If you have questions, please contact the NDSU Career and Advising Center (701) 231-7111 or send an email to: firstname.lastname@example.org.
 Staff is happy to assist you with this process.

 Important Links for Employers